corda/corda-docs-portal/content/en/apps/payments/send-payments.md

 ## About Modulr accounts and payment accounts

-Payments can only be triggered by a member of a network if they have an existing account with the PSP, and these details are reflected in the Payments Agent CorDapp.
+Payments can only be triggered by a member of a network if:

-When using the Corda Payments API method `createPaymentAccount`, one required parameter is the `accountName` - this is the name for the account that is registered with Modulr.
+* They have an account with the PSP that has been set up by the Payments Agent.
+* They have an existing account that they have set up directly with the PSP.

 ## Run the Payments Agent infrastructure locally

-The Payments Agent CorDapp is hosted in a live environment by a trusted member of the network, such as the Business Network Operator (BNO).
+The Payments Agent CorDapp is hosted by a trusted member of the network, such as the Business Network Operator (BNO).
 In this technical preview, you can assign the role of Payments Agent to a local node.

 To add the Payment Agent infrastructure locally: